dashpay/docs/wallets/dashcore/interface.rst

    The Wallet Repair tab of the Dash Core Tools dialog

-Salvage wallet
-  Salvage wallet assumes wallet.dat is corrupted and cannot be read.
-It makes a copy of wallet.dat to wallet.<date>.bak and scans it to attempt to recover any private keys.
-Check your debug.log file after running salvage wallet and look for lines beginning with "Salvage" for more information on operations completed.

 Rescan blockchain files 1
   Rescans the already downloaded blockchain for any transactions affecting accounts contained in the wallet.
 This may be necessary if you replace